Skip to content

 • Have official transcripts sent from the registrar(s) of the colleges/universities previously attended to UTA

-• 2.25 Grade Point Average (GPA).
-Must maintain 2.5 GPA Cumulative and in Kinesiology while attending UTA
+• Possess a 2.25 Grade Point Average (GPA).
+Must maintain cumulative 2.5 GPA and in Kinesiology while attending UTA.

 • Meet TOEFL requirements

-• If the applicant's native/first language is not English and if he or she does not hold a bachelor's degree from an accredited U.S. institution, the TOEFL exam is required for admission to the College of Nursing and Health Innovation even if the student has met one of the stated UTA University exemptions.
-For more information, visit www.uta.edu/catalog/departments/nursing and www.toefl.org.
+• If the applicant's native/first language is not English, and if he or she does not hold a bachelor's degree from an accredited U.S. institution, the TOEFL exam is required for admission to the College of Nursing and Health Innovation even if the student has met one of the stated UTA University exemptions.
+For more information, visit catalog.uta.edu/nursing/ and www.toefl.org.

 Have a question?
 Call us at 866-489-2810.